-Alcaraz into US Open third round in straight sets
+Nadal overcomes shaky start to beat Fognini

 But the classy Spaniard withstood five break points to hold for a 5-4 lead, before clinching his first match point with a backhand winner on Coria's serve in the 12th game of the set.

-Alcaraz hit a total of 46 winners in a devastating display, while he now has 46 wins this season - level with Stefanos Tsitsipas for the most on the men's ATP Tour in 2022.
+Alcaraz hit a total of 46 winners in a devastating display, while he now has 46 victories this season - level with Stefanos Tsitsipas for the most on the men's ATP Tour in 2022.

 "Federico started to play really well and I had to stay calm and stay focused in the tough moments," said Alcaraz.